 And I've had a chance to dig into this.

-And if presidential history and such things as what happens during transitions, things you don't see, things that TV don't show you.
+And if presidential history and such things as what happens during transitions, things you don't see, things that TV don't show you, TV doesn't show you, it's really well done.

-It took Brett three years to research and write this book with with everything else that he has on his plate.
+It took Brett three years to research and write this book with everything else that he has on his plate.

 And it's a serious scholarly effort.